NathMorgan/module-productqa/README.md

 locale / region as the same product_id can be used on different stores.
 For now this can be dealt with translations on the output.

+* Supporting GraphQL for fetching / saving Question to allow for a headless Magento support

+* Allowing the use of customer names in the Q/A section on the frontend.
+It was left blank due to the requirements not stating to need it and due to possible GDPR issues.

+* Removing the need to use Product Block class in the layout file.
+Using this is very heavy for only needing the ProductID

+* Remove the use of collection for the frontend however collections was used to keep the functionality of Magento pager support~~~~~~~~

 ## Explanations

 Researched preferred module structures as per official Magento guidance.